onetapbeyond/gen_metrics/bench/README.md

 > GenMetrics can safely monitor a GenStage pipeline with a high rate-of-throughput as long as the rate-of-callbacks within that pipeline is low or moderate.
 However, above a certain rate-of-callbacks within the pipeline, the runtime overhead of GenMetrics will impact negatively on your application's performance.

 It is worth keeping in mind that in the case of a GenStage application, you do not always have to monitor every stage in the pipeline.
-Monitoring select stages within the pipeline is supported and in doing so you can reduce the overall rate-of-callbacks that need to be handled by GenMetrics.
+Monitoring select stages within the pipeline is supported and in doing so you can reduce the overall rate-of-callbacks that need to be monitored by GenMetrics.

 When considering whether to enable GenMetrics monitoring on your pipeline a good rule of thumb is to consider the likely `rate-of-callbacks` that your pipeline will experience.
 The best way to find out what a `safe-rate-of-callbacks` means on your hardware is to enable GenMetrics and experience actual runtime behaviour.
 We strongly recommend doing such experimentation in development or staging environments only, and never in production environments.